top of page

 Is this course suitable alongside full-time work?

-Yes, for those able to protect one full weekend per month and additional study time between weekends.
-Expect 8 to 12 hours per week outside teaching weekends during Year 2 when client work begins.
+Yes, for those able to protect one weekend and one online Saturday per month plus study time between lessons.
+Expect 8 to 12 hours per week outside scheduled lessons during Year 2 when client work begins.

 This is manageable for many professionals, but it requires planning, support, and commitment.
 If your work demands unpredictable hours or frequent weekend commitments, this structure may not work.